Héroes Inmortales

-The Copa Antonio Peña (Spanish for "The Antonio Peña Cup") is an annual professional wrestling tournament held by Lucha Libre AAA Worldwide (AAA) once a year.
-The tournament is named in memory of Antonio Peña, the founder of AAA that died on October 5, 2006.
+The Copa Antonio Peña (Spanish for "The Antonio Peña Cup") was an annual professional wrestling tournament held by Lucha Libre AAA Worldwide (AAA) once a year.
+The tournament was named in memory of Antonio Peña, the founder of AAA, who died on October 5, 2006.
 The tournament is part of the annual Antonio Peña Memorial show held annually around the anniversary of Peña's death.
-The tournament is a Gauntlet match featuring eight to thirteen AAA wrestlers ranging from mid-card to main eventers.
+The tournament was a Gauntlet match featuring eight to thirteen AAA wrestlers ranging from mid-card to main eventers.
 The events are televised as a special feature on Televisa.
-The Cup is not defended like a championship and does not automatically give the winner a shot at the AAA Mega Championship.
+The Cup was not defended like a championship and does not automatically give the winner a shot at the AAA Mega Championship.
 As is tradition with AAA major events the wrestlers compete inside a hexagonal wrestling ring and not the four sided ring the promotion uses for television events and house shows.

+The 2025 Héroes Inmortales was the first event in the series not to feature the Copa Antonio Peña.

 Copa Antonio Peña winners

 Antonio Peña Memorial Shows

-The Copa Antonio Peña is one of the featured events on the annual Antonio Peña Memorial Show (Homenaje a Antonio Peña in Spanish), which has been held since 2007 around the anniversary of Peña's death.
+The Copa Antonio Peña was one of the featured events on the annual Antonio Peña Memorial Show (Homenaje a Antonio Peña in Spanish), which has been held since 2007 around the anniversary of Peña's death.
 In 2011, the first two Memorial Shows were retrospectively renamed Héroes Inmortales I and Héroes Inmortales II.
+Unlike previous years, the Copa Antonio Peña was not held during Héroes Inmortales XVII in 2025.